aspnet/vsweb-docs/src/pages/Languages/index.md

 ![Languages](_assets/index-languages.png)

-Use the language that makes you happy and productive.
-Move between languages and project types with ease using the best HTML 5, CSS 3, and JavaScript editor in the world.
-Tap into the power of LESS, and Sass so front-end developers can join in the fun.
+Visual Studio has the best HTML 5, CSS 3, JavaScript, and JSON editor in the world.
+Tap into the power of LESS, and Sass, use PHP, Python, or C# with ASP.NET,  -- all the popular languages are supported and you can move between languages and project types with ease.